p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-enable-private-networking.rst

         $ neutron router-create private-router

-This command creates a new router with default configuration.
+This command creates a new router with a default configuration.
 In this example the name "private-router" is given.

 4. Create a router interface: